 Religion and Festivals

 One of the biggest festivals celebrated in this country is the Novruz, which marks both the beginning of springtime and the beginning of the new year.
 Each of the four weeks leading up to the spring equinox are dedicated to one of the elements: water, fire, earth, and wind.
 People carry out festivities in honor of these elements each Tuesday.
 These activities could include planting a tree, cleaning the house, or baking pastries.
 The government has designated an entire week as a public holiday in recognition of Novruz.
+It is a mostly secular holiday so it has no outright religious affiliation, but it has been linked to Zoroastrianism, a pre-Islamic religion from Iran.

 Music and Dance